-I love churches, cathedrals and temples.
+I love churches, cathedrals and temples (and travel insurance).
 They’re definitely my favourite kind of buildings.
 There are plenty of beautiful buildings in the world but there’s always going to be something extra special about one that’s been built to worship a higher being.
 And this probably helps to explain why the Sri Siva Subramaniya temple in Nadi, Fiji is so impressive… Being a Hindu temple, it was built to worship many, many higher beings!

 Not only is it the largest temple in the southern hemisphere, it’s also probably the most colourful!
 And it’s only going to get more so; new murals are being commissioned all the time.
 Sri Siva Subramaniya was built in the Dravidian style, which was popular in the southern part of India.
 Dravidian temples tend to be made from sandstone, soapstone (which is basically made of talcum powder!) or granite and include large pyramid-shaped towers.